|Strengthening Community Leadership|

 The CLI in Louisville, KY was the 20th of its kind.
 Attendees beefed up their community organizing skills in workshops and toured area neighborhoods for examples of positive community collaboration.

-Eleven ONE DC members attended the CLI this past October 2010.
+Eleven ONE DC members attended the CLI in October 2010.
 Here’s what a few of them had to say about it.

 I was fortunate enough to participate in the Community Leadership Institute, where people from around the country met in Louisville, KY to get to know each other’s work, develop leadership skills, and begin planning projects to be funded by NeighborWorks.